-Spark is a personal, experimental 3D renderer built from scratch using Vulkan.
-It's designed to explore the balance between real-time performance and high-quality rendering, serving as a testbed for modern graphics techniques.
-Instead of constantly rebuilding core systems, Spark allows for the rapid prototyping and implementation of new features.
+Spark is a personal, 3D renderer built from scratch using Vulkan.
+It's designed to act as a test bed for me (or anyone else) to real-time and high-quality rendering.
+Instead of constantly rebuilding core systems, Spark allows for rapid prototyping and implementation of new features.

 Core Technical Features